Milt Cuyler

-Milton Cuyler, Jr. (born October 7, 1968) is a former major league outfielder drafted by the Detroit Tigers in the second round of the amateur draft.
+Milton Cuyler, Jr. (born October 7, 1968) is an American former Major League Baseball outfielder drafted by the Detroit Tigers in the second round of the amateur draft.
 He finished third behind Juan Guzman and winner Chuck Knoblauch for the American League Rookie of the Year award.

 Early life

 Cuyler graduated from Southwest High School in Macon, Georgia.
 He was drafted by the Detroit Tigers in the second round, 46th overall, of the 1986 Major League Baseball draft.
 Also a standout football player, Cuyler had signed a letter of intent to play college football at Florida State, where he would've joined Deion Sanders as the top incoming defensive backs.
 He opted to play baseball full time when the Tigers offered a $75,000 signing bonus, although FSU defensive coordinator Mickey Andrews left open the opportunity to return to football.

 Cuyler was considered among the Tigers best prospects for four consecutive years by Baseball America, ranking 5th in 1988, 4th in 1989, 5th in 1990, and 3rd in 1991.